Lam Kor-wan: Trial

 On 8 April 1983, at the end of a long three-week trial with a seven-man jury, Lam was found guilty of four counts of murder and sentenced to death by hanging.
 On 29 August 1984, Lam's sentence was commuted to life imprisonment after Sir Edward Youde accepted Lam's mercy plea, as was the tradition before the abolition of the death penalty in Hong Kong in 1993.
 He is currently serving his life sentence at the maximum-security Shek Pik Prison, although he was originally serving his sentence in Stanley Prison.
 When speaking to psychiatrist Dr. William Green, Lam stated that he "ate part of the intestine of one of the victims", and that his motivation was not primarily sexual, but that "it was God who told him to kill the victims".

 The victims were identified by two lecturers from the Prince Philip Dental Hospital, part of the University of Hong Kong, who created and perfected a new system of photo-superimposition.
 This involved taking an ante-mortem photograph of the possible victim with a radiograph (x-ray) of the post-mortem skull of the possible victim and superimposing the photo on the skull and matching similarities, similar to the forensic method employed with fingerprints.

 After the trial, all of Lam's photographs and videos were destroyed due to concerns about similar crimes and the selling of the videos.

 In popular culture

 Lam Kor-wan is portrayed by Hong Kong actor Simon Yam in the movie Dr. Lamb (1992).

 A fictionalised Lam was later portrayed by Lawrence Ng in the 1994 film The Underground Banker.
 It imagines Lam, now released from prison, as a reformed Buddhist who is friendly and helpful to his neighbour and only returns to his psychotic killing state to help his neighbour take revenge on Triads who raped, murdered or maimed most of his family.

 The 1999 film Trust me U Die is sometimes known by the alternate title The New Dr. Lamb, but has no connection to Lam Kor-Wan or the previous film except that both star Simon Yam.

+In the Cantonese dub of South Park, the episode "Merry Christmas, Charlie Manson!" changes Charles Manson to a parodied version, called Lam Kor-fan (林過份).